-4 Growth Lessons to Scale Your Social Business
+4 Steps To Scale Your Social Business

 If you've followed us since our humble beginnings you'll know that Saint Gabe recently expanded.
-We added two new partners; each well-versed in their respective fields and equally passionate about scaling social impact organizations and businesses.
+We added two new partners; each well-versed in their respective fields and equally passionate about scaling social impact businesses.
 Our team hit the ground running earlier this year and we haven't slowed down since... but I suppose therein lies the problem.

-1. Optimize Internal systems:
+Step One: Optimize Internal systems:

 So the first lesson is this: